 Canon Howard will expect to meet with the Search Committee and/or Vestry at this point to do a training session regarding interviewing.
-He will want to meet with whichever body is conducting the final interviews.
+He will want to meet with the body conducting the final interviews.

 D. Face to Face Interviews and Final Discernment